Cover image for climate tech brand messaging: strategies for sustainable success

 • Shift from vision-focused (seed stage) to proof-focused (growth stage) messaging

 Climate tech operates at the intersection of complex science and commercial viability.
-Your technology might involve advanced materials science, thermodynamics, or carbon sequestration chemistry—but your customers care about operational efficiency, cost savings, and reliability.
+Your technology might involve advanced materials science, thermodynamics, or carbon sequestration chemistry, but your customers care about operational efficiency, cost savings, and reliability.

-This creates a unique challenge: you must demonstrate deep technical credibility to investors and engineers while remaining accessible to business buyers who lack specialized knowledge.
+This creates a specific challenge: you must demonstrate deep technical credibility to investors and engineers while remaining accessible to business buyers who lack specialized knowledge.
+Go too technical and you alienate decision-makers; oversimplify and you lose credibility with the people whose sign-off you need.

 You're simultaneously speaking to two groups with fundamentally different priorities: